Andy Selfridge

 Andrew Paul Selfridge (January 12, 1949 – June 28, 2019) was an American professional football linebacker in the National Football League (NFL) for the Buffalo Bills, New York Giants, and the Miami Dolphins.
 He played college football at the University of Virginia and was drafted in the 13th round of the 1972 NFL draft by the San Diego Chargers.

+Biography

 After his football career, Selfridge worked in fundraising at the University of Virginia.
 He died on June 28, 2019, in Charlottesville, Virginia at the age of 70.